 Showering: Please refer to the instructions provided to you by the Total Joint Nurse Navigator and the Total Joint patient booklet.
 (The booklet is provided to the patient at the Education Class/Boot Camp.)

 Walking: You will begin walking the day of surgery.
 Each day, the distance you walk will be increased.
 You will learn how to walk to the bathroom, in the hallway, and climb stairs.
-Always use your walker or crutches and avoid over-exertion.
+Always avoid over-exertion.
 DO NOT walk on uneven surfaces such as lawns or gravel.
 It is important to follow directions from your physical therapist.
 Physical therapy will teach you how to transfer out of bed.
-You may be weight bearing, as tolerated.